FactoryXCode/MfPack/MfPack/Readme.txt

 The folllowing API's are included, to support Media Foundation.

  - D2D1 API
- - D3D11 API (Since the introduction of Windows 11, this is a part of the MediaFoundation API.
-Note: The D3D11 API that comes with Delphi version <= 10.4 is out of date)
- - D3D12 API (Since the introduction of Windows 11, this is a part of the MediaFoundation API.
-Note: The D3D12 API that comes with Delphi version <= 10.4 is out of date)
  - DirectComposition API
  - DirectWrite API
  - DXGI API
  - XAudio2 API
- - Windows Imaging Component (WIC) API
- - Windows Media API

 Notes
 =====